LindseyM20/National_Parks/README.md

 JUnit tests were made and performed, and all unit tests pass.
 Find them in the tests package.

 ![App in browser](./WebContent/resources/images/0screenshot2.png)

+## Sources
+The National Park photographs used in this project are from https://www.thediscoverer.com/blog/every-us-national-park-ranked - with the exception of a couple which are from nps.gov.
+The description of each park is also from the nps.gov website.

 ## License
 The contents of this repository are protected under the MIT License